Digitalist-Open-Cloud/DefectDojo-CLI-Action/README.md

 This Github Action uses the [DefectDojo CLI](https://github.com/Digitalist-Open-Cloud/DefectDojo-CLI) to upload test results to a DefectDojo instance.

-The action tuns the command `defectdojo reimport_scan upload ARGS`
+The action runs the command `defectdojo reimport_scan upload ARGS`

 (ARGS being what you provide in the action as arguments)